rinovan18/dropsolid/readme/before-install/readme.md

 ## Composer

-This skeleton works with composer.json
+This distribution works best with Composer 2.
-If you have gotten a project from Dropsolid (using the local installer, launchpad or some other way), you won't have to do anything with composer.

-If you are making a site from scratch, you will need to run `composer install --no-dev` to get all the modules, libraries, … needed to begin.

-If you just want to update the dependencies of the project, you can run `composer update --with-dependencies --no-dev`

-It is **VERY IMPORTANT** that you do not commit any dev dependencies to the git repo.
-These pose a security risk if they wind up on live environments.
-If you are unsure if there are dev dependencies in your repo, simply run `composer install --no-dev`.
-If there are any, they will be removed.
+Our own internal best practices are as follows:

+- Commit everything, including vendor
+- Always add --no-dev or --update-no-dev to all commands to avoid dev dependencies being downloaded and committed

 ## Drush

-Drush comes bundled with the skeleton, always use that version.
-You can use the bundled drush by using its path: `../vendor/bin/drush [drush commands]` will use the project specific version when you are just inside docroot.

-Because this can get tiresome quickly, we recommend that you install [drush launcher](https://github.com/drush-ops/drush-launcher).
-This will allow you to call drush as you normally would, and the launcher will use the bundled drush version if present, and if not you can set a fallback drush version to use.
-Set that fallback version to your global drush 8 installation (drush 8 is fully compatible with drupal 7 _and_ 8).
+Drush comes bundled with the internal version of this distribution.
+There are plans to also include it with the open source version.

+Minor changes have been made to Drupal to make Drupal 9 still compatible with drush 8.

+Both drush 8 and drush 10 are available in etc/drush.
+The deploy scripts have variables pointing to these drush versions out of the box.

+When developing, you can call either version by calling their full path:
+`../etc/drush/drush[version]/vendor/bin/drush`

 ## Adding modules

-To add a new module to the skeleton you need to use the following command:
+To add a new module to your project you need to use the following command:

 ```
 composer require drupal/module-name --update-no-dev